ForgoneReality/invictus/README.md

 The core of the game will be built using Javascript, HTML, and CANVAS.
 I used keymaster to help with deficiencies in response time of built-in EventListeners, which make the game clunky to play.
 There is a wait-time when holding down a key for the event listener to transition between a "tapped" key and a "held-down" key, which makes the game very clunky to play.
 At the moment, no other additional libraries are used aside from webpack to help set-up the project i.e. module dependencies

-## WireFrame

-Under Construction...

 ## Production Timeline

-Week 9
-- Thursday: Project Setup, Create canvas, stars, spaceship movement, shooting projectiles
-- Friday: Finish shooting projectiles, offset, basic enemies, collisions (bouncing?), damage, healthbars
-- Saturday: Finish First Level.
-Add power-ups, more enemies, maybe boss?
-- Sunday: Create shop, be able to level-up and add powerups.

-Week 10
-- Monday: Catchup...Finish non-completed
-- Tuesday: Add more levels
-- Wendesday: UI (Start-game, end-game, saving/loading, options like turning off volumes, pause)
-- Thursday: More graphics improvements/cleanup, additional difficult bosses and AI, background upgrade (Scrollable?), achievments, complex/multi-faceted hitboxes, and other bonuses
-- Friday: Continue working
-- Saturday: Continue Working
-- Sunday: Finish-up!
+Under Reconstruction...

 ## To-Do

 Under Construction...

 SOON:
+- Level 2
+- Tutorial
+- Skills
 - Fix Yellow Ship...
 Looks out-of-place.
 Darken and edit
 - Recolor some ships
 - RESOLUTION CHANGE - MAP SHIFT
 - Make resolution adjustable: RIGHT NOW ONLY LARGER SCREENS CAN PLAY IT

 LATER:
-- Loading...
-- Upgrade background: planets, nebulas, etc.
+- Upgrade background: planets, nebulas, etc. -> MORE IMPORTANT THAN IT SEEMS
 - Drawing off-screen ships (slightly off atm)
+- Settings
+- Load Game
+- More Levels, Ships, Bosses, and Skills
+- Replay Level, Level Select
+- Achievements
 - Consistent graphics -> change drop images, UI, etc.

 ## Known Bugs

-- Sometimes on page refresh, mousemove event not working as intended (maybe DOMload?)
-- Random shadow blurring unintended
-- Make drops intervally shadow blur
+- Make drops intervally shadow blur (minor)
-- LAG: WHEN UPGRADING SHIP, CREATING DROP (load image?)
 - RESOLUTION CHANGE - MAP SHIFT - WHY IS IT OFF THE SCREEN ?
-- Tapping: Default Weapon (or ones with additional cooldowns) do not respond properly to tapping instead of holding
+- Tapping: Default Weapon (or ones with additional cooldowns) do not respond properly to tapping instead of holding (minor)
-- Fix Boss -> Should be able to move off-screen
+- Fix Bosses -> Should be able to move off-screen
 - Instructions not centered
-- SHOP NEEDS COMPLETE REFACTORING - Not Full Images for everyshop screen, just add the necessary stuff
-- SHOP is currently hard-coded and does not have implemented backwards functionality (or scalability)
+- BOSS HURTBOX AND COLLISION BOX INACCURATE WHEN ROTATING -> Normal ships probably also inaccurate -> Very noticable with Orios
+- ships tend to teleport in (minor)

 ### Special Thanks